Debunking Common Misconceptions About Data Storytelling

 Everything from data collection (decisions about “whose voice is heard”) to presentation (choices about what kind of chart to use, what colors to use, etc.) are made up of human choices that could influence someone’s understanding of what you’ve done.
 Every decision about collecting or presenting information makes it subjective and therefore, open to different interpretations.
 The total sum of the parts – not just data – is what makes up data storytelling and the insights gleaned from it.

 When it comes to data storytelling, understanding what it isn’t is just as useful as understanding what it is.
 Thinking all visualizations tell a story, focusing only on data visualization, and thinking that data are the absolute truth, are just a few common misconceptions.
 While data can be invaluable in many ways, it’s important to keep these myths in mind to ensure you can leverage data storytelling in an accurate, practical, and helpful way.

-If you want to understand what your data is telling you, reach out to Gemini Data today.
+If you want to understand what your data is telling you, schedule a call or start your free trial of Gemini Explore today!
 We can help solve your biggest data challenges, enabling you to understand and share data stories that drive your business forward.
 By connecting the dots between data from disparate sources, Gemini Data helps organizations effectively transform data into stories.